https://beta.qima.com/consumer-products

 Navigating Customs in Mexico: The Previo en Origen (Pre-Customs Clearance Inspection) Process

-Importing goods to Mexico can be a complicated endeavor; importers often find themselves entangled with regulations, documentation, and customs processes.
-As international trade intensifies and the Mexican market grows, finding efficient solutions to passing through customs becomes vital.
-That's where the Pre-Customs Clearance Inspection, or the Previo en Origen (PEO) comes in – a practical answer to the complexities of importing.
-This article delves into the process of PEO and how these inspections offer a solution to the common challenges faced when importing to Mexico.
+As international trade intensifies and the Mexican market grows, finding efficient solutions for passing through customs becomes vital.
+That's where the Pre-Customs Clearance Inspection, or the Previo en Origen (PEO), comes in—a practical answer to the complexities of importing.

 What Is Previo en Origen?

-Previo en Origen is an import practice designed to expedite customs clearance in Mexico by conducting a meticulous examination of containers and their accompanying documents in the country of origin before shipment.
-This initiative is grounded in Article 42 of the Mexican Customs Law, which allows the examination of merchandise before customs declaration to ensure accurate classification and compliance.
+This practice is grounded in Article 42 of the Mexican Customs Law, which allows the examination of merchandise before customs declaration to ensure accurate classification and compliance.

 The combination of high trade volumes, port congestion, and mandatory customs inspections can result in a slow and costly import process.
 A PEO inspection can streamline the import process, helping you ensure greater efficiency when selling goods in Mexico.